 Father: It is almost impossible to change a person's mind.
 That is why even God goes for the heart and then encourages us to renew our minds ourselves.
 So raising arguments and debate points may not do much.
 The person needs to understand that the church is a place where imperfect people are perfected; From the head pastor to the newest member.
 God is working on all of us.
 So your primary focus is to look to Jesus and view the church and the pastor as agents of change, not the sources of change.

-Honestly some churches are worse than others in certain regards.
+Honestly, some churches are worse than others in certain regards.
 Find a church where you are not totally put off.
-Accept and accommodate their humanity just like you accept/ accommodate your own.
-Expectation is the root of all disappointment.
+Accept and accommodate their humanity just like you accept or accommodate your own.
+Expectation is the root of all disappointments.

-Find a Church whose teachings are sounds and whose humanity you can bear as you seek spiritual nourishment and edification.
+Find a Church whose teachings are sound and whose humanity you can bear as you seek spiritual nourishment and edification.

-The humanity of the pastor/leader is not the reason you should give up the chance to be transformed.
+The humanity of the pastor or leader is not the reason you should give up the chance to be transformed.
 Consider that if you are being changed by the body of Christ, your pastor is being changed too.

 It’s beautiful to practice what you preach.
 The Bible tells us to.
 However, the mere fact that a person doesn’t practice a particular thing He speaks of doesn’t make it less true .